cppandpython/linux_bot/README.md

 <br>

-Bot — Provides full remote access to the system
+Bot — Provide full remote access to the system

 <br>